NothNoth/videofied/README.md

 | Client->Server  | REQACK        | (D)                   | Client sends an ack request                                                       |
 | Server->Client  | ACK           | ()                    | Server sends an ack                                                               |

+__Notes:__

+The SETKEY packet might be skipped if the device has been recently connected to the server (the last key is reused).

+During the IDENT response, if the second argument is set to 1 we skip the VERSION packet

+The challenge/responses seems to be checked at the very end of the auth section, once AUTH3 has been sent.
+Upon failure (wrong aes key), session is closed without notice.

+If opening a new connection to the server while another one is active, all connections are closed after the client IDENT.

+There's no keepalive, after 3 minutes the server closes the connection.